litmuschaos/v1-litmus-docs/docs/chaoshub.md

 **Benefits of contributing an application chaos experiment**

 Application developers write negative tests in their CI pipelines to test the resiliency of the applications.
 These negative can be converted into Litmus Chaos Experiments and contributed to ChaosHub, so that the users of the application can use them in staging/pre-production/production environments to check the resilience.
 Application environments vary considerably from where they are tested (CI pipelines) to where they are deployed (Production).
-Hence, running the same chaos tests in user's environment will help determine the weaknesses of the deployment and fixing such weaknesses leads to increased resilience.
+Hence, running the same chaos tests in the user's environment will help determine the weaknesses of the deployment and fixing such weaknesses leads to increased resilience.